ncase/anxiety/scenes/act2.md

 b: I just... all I want is for you to be patient with me.

-b: I just want for you to sit with me for a while, instead of turning away from m--
+b: I just want for you to sit with me for a while, instead of turning away and--

 `publish("act2-party-action", ["twist1"]);`